abhibhagat001/Gemini-Clone-Frontend/README.md

 ## Gemini Clone

-This is the frontend for the Gemini tool clone project, built using React and Vite.
+This is the Google Gemini clone project, built using React and Vite.

 ## Features